 About Post-Impressionism.

 It is a French art movement that developed from the last Impressionist exhibition to the birth of Fauvism.
 This kind of art is an extended version of impressionism while rejecting its limitations.
-The use of impasto is usual here, along with the introduction of geometry and the use of unnatural colours.
+The use of impasto is usual here, along with the introduction of geometry and the use of unnatural colors.

 While naive art often imitates itself for its childlike simplicity and frankness.
 It depicts the form of outsider art who had little formal training or degree.
-In the early 20th century, Rousseau was an influential naive artist who Picasso discovered.
+In the early 20th century, Rousseau was an influential naive artist whom Picasso discovered.

 Now, let us check the timeline of Henri Rousseau between 1907 and 1910 so that we exactly know what influenced the artist to paint the composition.

 It was the same years when he later painted The Dream.
 To understand the chronology of the painting, I am giving you the reference of Max Weber.
 Max knew about Henri as he knew him intimately.
 He described his studio as a single room with a large window.
 The room had a plaster cast of an Egyptian relief, and a portrait of himself and his wife hung over it.
-Further, it consisted of a hideous statue on a pedestal, a violin, a few chairs and a red sofa.
-Now, you might be probably thinking, why I am putting these things into the provenance part of The Dream painting.
+Further, it consisted of a hideous statue on a pedestal, a violin, a few chairs, and a red sofa.
+Now, you might be thinking, why I am putting these things into the provenance part of The Dream painting?
 It is because these interiors are immortalized in the canvas of this painting.
 So whatever furnishings you see in the composition are inspired by where Henry lived.

 Once you know the painting’s background, it is essential to know that he held the artwork exhibition between 18 March and 1 May 1910.
 On the exhibition, Vollard asked Henri,